rampratapyadav/local-ai-coder/notes/advanced-agentic-features.md

 ### Core Agent Capabilities

-*   **Advanced Self-Correction:** The current implementation can create a new plan on failure.
-However, more advanced self-correction, such as intelligently retrying a failed step with modified arguments or adjusting the strategy without a full re-plan, is not yet implemented.
 *   **Deeper Reasoning:** The agent lacks a deeper understanding of its goals.
 Features like goal-oriented reasoning, learning from past plan failures, and resource awareness are still pending.
 *   **Proactive Context Management:** The agent currently relies on tools like `get_project_context` to be explicitly called.
 A more advanced, proactive system where the agent automatically understands the project context is a future goal.